SiliconLabsSoftware/boltON/readme.md

 #### Boards
  - [STM32 Nucleo F411RE](https://www.st.com/en/evaluation-tools/nucleo-f411re.html)
+   - Select the 3.3V host voltage jumper on the boltON hardware when using this kit
    - Please select the `UART RX` pin as `D2` and the `UART TX` pin as `D8` on the boltON hardware when using this kit
  - [STM32 Nucleo H743ZI2](https://www.st.com/en/evaluation-tools/nucleo-h743zi.html)